Is Yoga Functional or Non-Functional Movement?

 In the fitness/strength & conditioning world, there is also a "functional training" trend, which focuses on certain exercises that are believed to be more functional than others.

-What does “functional” mean?
+What does “functional” mean in relation to movement?

 What does "functional" mean in these contexts?